How to Share Joy with Nursing Home Residents

 Visiting a nursing home can be a beautiful experience for your family.
 It will help your children learn how to relate to their elders as well as learn patience, empathy, and how to respect others.
 No matter how long or short your visit, your children will learn a powerful lesson about the kinship we have with all members of our human family, old and young.

 If you have never visited a nursing home before, you may have many questions.
 Once you arrive there, what do you do?
 How should you prepare your children ahead of time so that they can learn from their experience?
 What do you talk about with the residents?
 These practical tips will help you plan your family’s next visit to a nursing home.

 Plan your visit

 Research the nursing homes in your area and pick one that best suits the needs of your children.
 For example, young children might not feel comfortable visiting patients in an advanced Alzheimer’s unit.
 Contact the administrator or activities manager at the nursing home to arrange your visit.
 Find a time to visit the nursing home and ask if there are any special rules for visitors.
-If possible, plan your visit during an ordinary time of year, not near a holiday when the residents are more likely to receive visits from their friends or family.
 Be sure to ask the nursing home staff if there are any residents who don’t get many visitors so that you can visit with them first.

 Prep your kids

 Visiting strangers can be intimidating and might make your children feel awkward.
 To make sure your children have a positive experience, formulate a plan.
 Before you go, talk to them about why you’re visiting the people in the nursing home.
 Explain the importance of treating others with dignity and respect, especially those who may be forgotten.